bleunguts/ProjectX/STRATEGIES.md

 Backtesting
 ======================
-Backtesting allows understanding the strategy completelty and can help prove that you can reproduce its results by seeing how it would have performend in the past.
+Backtesting allows understanding the strategy completely and can help prove that you can reproduce its results by seeing how it would have performend in the past.
 Backtesting is based on long-short method to compute PnL.
-Backtesting uses Moving Average for a specified Moving Window (=number of prices/daily, e.g 3,14) Backtesting will only enter a new trade AFTER exiting the current position, enforces only one trade at most per tading day (tradeType, isTrade is used to implement this).
+Backtesting uses Moving Average for a specified Moving Window (=number of prices/daily, e.g 3,14) Backtesting will only enter a new trade AFTER exiting the current position, enforcing one trade at most per tading day.

-Backtesting for prices between Start End.
+Backtesting for prices between Start End date intervals.
 Backtesting computes Pnl with inputs Signal In, Signal Out based on a strategy Backtesting methods include Mean Reversion, Momentum Backtesting includes hold stocks strategy to compare as a baseline (PnlCumHold), simply buying and holding the stock position for tbe duration.